-With so much choice - there are over 8000 dating sites worldwide, with the US alone having 2500, finding the best online dating site or dating app can prove a bit of a headache.
+With so much choice - there are over 8000 dating sites worldwide - finding the best online dating site that gives you great matches can take time and cost a lot too.

 We looked at today’s most popular dating websites and apps and rated their matching tools, costs, ease of use, messaging, security and other features to find the best dating site of 2019.
-On top of this, we also spoke to several insightful people, including dating experts and typical users, to get a clear view of the modern dating landscape.
+On top of this, we also spoke to including dating experts and typical users, to get a clear view of the modern dating landscape and the strengths and weaknesses of each site or app.

 - Read the review: Match.com